-Some ancient cultures wrote stories to explain what they saw in the sky during an eclipse.
-The Pomo are an indigenous tribe in Northern California.
-Their ancestors told a story of a Bear walking along the Milky Way.
+Some ancient cultures wrote stories to explain what they saw in the sky during the eclipse.
+The Nation of Pomo is a group of indigenous tribes in Northern California.
+Some of their ancestors told a story of a Bear walking along the Milky Way.
 As Bear was walking she had to stop because the Sun was blocking her path.
 To get by, Bear took a great, big bite out of the Sun!